devineproject/DEVINE/docs/source/ros/tests/index.rst

 Adding tests
 ############

-To add a serie of tests, simply copy the `testcase_template.py` into your test folder, then import your test case into `test_suite.py`.
+To add a test case, simply copy the `testcase_template.py` into your test folder, then import your test case into `test_suite.py`.